JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Mini Rollup.md

 ```

 #### Host Function Bindings
-The bootstrap system directly interfaces with the host environment (/host directory) by providing TypeScript bindings for the core host functions:
+The bootstrap directly interfaces with the host environment (/host directory) by providing TypeScript bindings for the core host functions:

 ```
 // Host function bindings examples